 I do not believe in the saying, “You can’t teach an old dog new tricks.”
 I believe that at any stage in our life, we can learn something new and enjoy it.
 The world is constantly changing, my readers.
 If you live in a big city, I’m sure you are surrounded by languages you have neither heard nor spoken before.

 In all my travels, language is something that I have come to love.
 What better way to wake up the brain and stay mentally fit than to learn a new language?
 This will keep those neural pathways firing and you may even feel inspired to travel to the country whose language you’ve learned.
 Find language classes at your local community colleges or online.

-JOIN A GATHERING OF WOMEN – THE ULTIMATE WAY TO WARD OFF LONELINESS AFTER 50
+FEELING LONELY?
+JOIN A GATHERING OF WOMEN OVER 50

 The activities I’ve listed above are just the tip of the iceberg, my darlings.
 There are so many more things to enjoy and do in life and ward off loneliness after 50.
 Whether you are 50 or 80, special days wait for you.
 New people are ready to meet you and hear your stories.
 We all want to have a good experience in life and what better way than to get out into the world and try everything we can?